MasashiHino/masashihino.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. candidate at the Ohio State University.
+I am on the job market in 2020-2021, and will be available for the interviews at the viurtual ASSA meetings in January.